logzio/logzio_aws_serverless/python3/cloudwatch/README.md

 In the final screen, AWS will automatically show a notice requesting you to acknowledge that AWS CloudFormation might create IAM resources.
 Check the box and click **Create Stack**.

 ![Screen_4](img/screen-3.png)

+#### 5. Check Logz.io for your logs

+Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

+If you still don't see your logs, see [log shipping troubleshooting](https://docs.logz.io/user-guide/log-shipping/log-shipping-troubleshooting.html).

 </div>
 <!-- tab:end -->